sandhyaraniMukkamala/Loan-Approval-Prediction/README.md

 # Loan-Approval-Prediction

 # Project Description
-A housing financing company deals i all home loans have presence in all urban, semi-urban and rural areas.
-Customer first apply for home loan, after that company validates the customer based on eligibility for loan.
-Company wantes to automate the loan approval process based on customer details provided while filling the application.
+The housing financing company deals i all home loans have presence in all urban, semi-urban and rural areas.
+Customer first apply for home loan, and after that the company validates the customer based on eligibility for the loan.
+Company wantes to automate the loan approval process based on the customer details provided while filling in the application.
 There are different demographic details as such - Gender, Marital status, education, number of dependencies, Income, Loan amount, credit history, etc..
-To automate the process they have asked to identify the customer segments, those are eligible for loan amount so that they can specifically target these customers.
+To automate the process they have been asked to identify the customer segments, those are eligible for the loan amount so that they can specifically target these customers.

 # Pre-requisites
 Python, Pandas, seaborn, sklearn